eddiep24/ECEN404-2024FA-Fukuoka/README.md

-# Fukuoka Glucose Sensor Code
+# Team 5: Fukuoka Glucose Sensor Code

+Authors of this repo are Eddie Phillips, Ammar Ali, Nicholas Herrera, and Dalton Kasmiersky

 The arduino directory contains the code that we would upload to the ESP-32 module on our PCB using Android Studio.
 The rest of the folders/files exist to support the glucose sensor mobile app.
 To run the app, run `flutter emulators --launch [EMULATOR]`, once the emulator launches run `flutter run`